Hurricane Michael Death Toll Rises To 11 As Southeast Reels From Storm's Power

 The storm caused nearly 500,000 power outages in North Carolina, the state's Emergency Management Agency said on Friday morning.
 A main electric utility in Virginia said more than 585,000 customers were affected.
 Those numbers are added to the 350,000 accounts without power in Florida, and more than 160,000 in Georgia.

-Six Florida counties remain under curfews, as work crews try to push debris off of roads so utility and emergency crews can start to repair the damage and reach people who need help.
+Six Florida counties remain under curfews, as work crews try to push debris off of roads so utility and emergency crews can start to repair the damage and reach people who need help after one of the most powerful storms ever to hit the U.S.

+As one Panama City, Fla., resident told NPR's Debbie Elliott, "This whole town's destroyed."

 Florida Gov. Rick Scott said on Friday that the state has "half a million gallons of fuel being distributed daily at 40 fueling stations to support our utility crews as they work around the clock to restore power."